AdityaGarg8/git-credential-email/README.md

   git msgraph --authenticate --device
   ```

+**Note:** When sending/cc'ing an email to yourself, Microsoft Graph may incorrectly re-encode your message when you receive it.
+However, the email stored in your *sent* folder and received by *other* email addresses should be correct.
 ### Yahoo

 - Yahoo is quite similar to Gmail.
 We need to authenticate with our Yahoo credentials and get a refresh token.
 For that run: